Skip to main content

 • Mix tracks together in breakdowns - some tracks have 'breakdown' sections, where there are no percussive/beat elements.
 These sections present a good opportunity to mix in another track without having clashing beats.

 Sometimes you might want to disable sync for a transition.
-This is useful if you are mixing two songs with different BPMs, and don't want to change the speed of either one.
+This is useful if you are mixing two songs, and don't want to change the speed of either one a.k.a. play at their own BPMs in DJ.Studio.

 How do I change the BPM on one track?